4.3 Groups, Social Influence, and Relationships

 |---|---|---|

-Scenario pattern: a clinic team keeps approving a flawed policy because no one wants to challenge a respected director.
-The best answer may identify groupthink and recommend inviting dissent, reviewing data, clarifying risks, and creating a process for safer decision-making.
+Scenario: a clinic team keeps approving a flawed policy because no one wants to challenge a respected director.
+The best answer names groupthink and recommends inviting dissent, reviewing data, assigning a devil's advocate, and building a safer decision process.

-Scenario pattern: an adolescent starts using substances after joining a peer group where use signals status.
-A strong answer considers conformity, reinforcement, identity development, family context, and alternative prosocial supports.
-It does not simply blame the adolescent's character.
+Scenario: an adolescent begins using substances after joining a peer group where use confers status.
+A strong answer weighs conformity, reinforcement, identity development, and family context, and builds alternative prosocial supports rather than blaming character.

-- Identify whether a stem describes conformity, compliance, obedience, or persuasion.
+- Decide whether a stem shows conformity, compliance, obedience, or persuasion.

 - Watch for power differences in consent, supervision, family work, and institutions.